Open-Smartwatch/open-smartwatch-web/README.md

 You should then be able to drop-in-replace the respective source-codes in the osw-os repository.

 ### The `dist` branch...
 ... is a special branch that contains the compiled files.
 It is used to provide the compiled files to the OSW-OS repository.
-As a maintainer you have to update the `dist` branch manually.
-You can use the `update-dist-branch.sh` script for that.
+As a maintainer you have to update the `dist` branch manually (do not forget to run `npm version ...`).
+You can use the `update-dist-branch.sh` script for updating the branch.